 but trust me, It’s not that complicated and hard as it sounds.

 What exactly is SEO and what exactly you need to know about it

-That means that if you want your blog posts to show up in google’s organic searches (I.E. the 1st page of google), you need to create posts that are friendly to google so that you will get ranked high.
+That means that if you want your blog posts to show up in google’s organic search results (I.E. the 1st page of google), you must create posts that are friendly to google so that your posts will get ranked high.

 Don’t worry, I am here to help you understand what exactly you need to do and how to implement it into your blog posts.

 You will want to bookmark this post so that in the future you can easily access this post and remember how exactly to create google friendly content (Or you can simply download my FREE SEO checklist below).